NiyatiGarg/Real-time-react-application/README.md

 - [x] Track user cursor in realtime
 - [x] ability to change the whiteboard room
 - [x] Beautiful UI

-#### What's left
-* Ability to classify images using a pre-trained model
-* some little bugs in functionality

 ## Recording
 https://github.com/NiyatiGarg/Real-time-react-application/assets/119442591/b4756a4f-282e-4cb0-be07-01915d21dd7d